Lake Arrowhead is a town nestled high up in California’s San Bernardino Mountains.

 North Shore Campground is open from the end of April through the end of September.
 Single sites are $25 per night.
 The campground is located at 29102 Hospital Rd, San Bernardino, CA 92402.

 Another campground in the area is Dogwood Campground.
 Here you can camp in tents as well as trailers (there are RV hookups).
 The campground has got picnic tables, restrooms, and drinking water.
 Pets are allowed here as well, but also must be on leashes at all times.
 Also note that bears are common in this area, so food must be kept in bear-proof containers.

 Dogwood Campground is open from the end of April through the end of October.
 Single sites are $34.50 per night.
 The campground is located at 26898 Rim of the World Hwy, Rimforest, CA 92378.

 Both North Shore Campground and Dogwood Campground are located just a couple miles from Lake Arrohwead Village.

 No matter where you choose to hang your hat, you’ll be able to enjoy the magic of the mountains.

 There are just a couple things to keep in mind about driving up the mountain.
-It’s pretty windy at parts, so be careful there.
+It’s pretty windy, so be careful.
 Additionally, the road conditions vary in the winter, so make sure to check the weather and have snow chains with you.
 You can check on road conditions here.